Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == CE23.1: Sonic, Tails, and Knuckles Objective and Clarifications CE23.1.1) The run is considered complete once one sheep has been dyed red, another sheep has been dyed orange, and a third sheep has been dyed blue.
 - CE23.1.1.a) Timing ends once the last sheep is dyed either red, orange, or blue.
-CE23.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless).\
+CE23.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg).\
 CE23.1.3) All runs begin upon first input.

 = CE24: Half%